 In 2014, SJA students, faculty and staff participated in the Hour of Code, receiving a $5,000 grant from the Supriya Jindal Foundation for Louisiana’s Children.
 SJA won the high school award for the highest percentage of student participation in event.
 SJA’s “Whole School” effort was one of nearly 43,000 Hour of Code computer-programming initiatives held around the world during Computer Science Education Week.

 Each year, St. Joseph’s Academy participates in the Louisiana High School Online Technology Challenge.
 The annual technology event, hosted by the University of Louisiana at Monroe, recognizes students interested in demonstrating their creative use of technology and teamwork.
 Every high school in Louisiana is invited to enter a team of 15 students who work under the guidance of a designated coach.
-In 2017, SJA’s team finished third.
+In 2018, SJA’s team finished first.